vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - Compare the log ID to view the synchronization gap.
 -->

-There is no tool specially designed to do this for now.
+There is no tool specially designed to show the real-time status and overall progress of the synchronization for now.